petermc87/piranha-madness/README.md

 A template literal was used to render all the spawned fish for each level.
 Each individual fish div is added into the inner HTML of the parent div for all fish.

-The HTML added into the DOM for fish spawns from `app.js`
+The HTML added into the DOM for fish spawns from `app.js` is shown below.

 ```js
     currentFish = allEatingFish.innerHTML += ` <div class="fish" id="${fish}-fish"